visualia/visualia/docs/introduction.md

 > {{ x }}

-#### vis object
+#### Global variables

 Can we simplify this even more? `<script setup>` is very powerful way to have Javascript / Typescript code in the Markdown but when we just need to define a reactive variable `x` it seems a little too verbose.

-Here's the trick: Visualia allows to use a reactive object `v.` in templates for getting and setting values.
+Here's the trick: Visualia allows to use reactive object `v.` for getting and setting global values.

 ```md{2,5}
 <svg width="400" height="20">